Tuesday, March 06, 2018

 THE SIGHTS AND WONDERS OF DAVAO ORIENTAL

-The province of Davao Oriental, created a province on July 1, 1967 is composed of ten municipalities and one city and is the easternmost province in the country.
-The towns are: Baganga, Banaybanay, Boston, Caraga, Cateel, Governor Generoso, Lupon, Manay, Mati City, San Isidro and Tarragona.
-Ecclesiastically, the province comprises one diocese under the Diocese of Mati.
-I got the chance to go around the province after we had our CLSP convention in Davao.
-I asked my former student from Mati to bring me around to see the different churches and sights the province offers.
+The Province of Davao Oriental, created on July 1, 1967, is composed of ten municipalities and one city, and is the easternmost province in the country.
+Its towns are Baganga, Banaybanay, Boston, Caraga, Cateel, Governor Generoso, Lupon, Manay, San Isidro, and Tarragona, with Mati as its lone city.
+Ecclesiastically, the province is under the Diocese of Mati.

 ST. JAMES THE APOSTLE PARISH